This property owner called with concerns about the browning tree pictured above.

-Pictured above, the browning evergreen is suffering from Root Collar Disorder.
+The browning evergreen above is suffering from Root Collar Disorder, or "girdling root".
 The simple explanation is that due to improper planting practice, the tree's roots grew around its trunk and unknowingly strangled itself as they expanded.
 Causes of the disorder in the tree are likely:

 -Tree was planted about a foot too deep.
 Look closely, and you'll see a dark ring around the trunk.
 That ring is the dirt line before we dug it out.
 The root system should start just a few inches below the top of the soil in order to absorb oxygen and nutrients, which are most densely located in the top few inches of soil.
 The roots grew upward in search for those nutrients, and subsequently around their own trunk.